 The Result Files editor (Figure 13.1) provides a facility for viewing and specifying result file setups in a project.
-The types or results available depend on the active Modules for the project (General Settings | Modules).
+The types or results available depend on the active features and modules for the project (General Settings | Model type).

 Result setups are a mix of Default and User-specified results.